 The Company has evaluated revenue recognition and measurement based on the five-step model specified in IFRS 15 and has identified no significant financial impact.
-As a result, no significant adjustments have arose from adoption, although a relevant change is the significant increase in the disclosures required in the Financial Statements.
+As a result, no significant adjustments have arose from adoption of this standard.

 Please refer to Note 17 for additional disclosures concerning the nature, quantity, timing and uncertainty of revenue arising from contracts with customer.